advanced-web-design/syllabus/README.md

 Assignments are expected to be completed **before** the beginning of the class on the given due date.

+## Attendance expectations

+Class attendance is essential to your success in this course.
+The topics discussed in class will build upon one another and working during class time allows us to collaborate. **If you are going to miss a class, email me prior to the start of class.**

+After 3 missed classes, each missed class (including the original 3) will result in a **5% deduction** from the class participation grade.

 ## Grading

 - **Assignments/Projects:** 70%